COSMIC-PopSynth/COSMIC/docs/inifile/index.rst

 .. code-block:: ini

     [sampling]
-    ; Specify if you woud like to sample initial conditions via ; the independent method (indepedent) or would like to sample ; initial conditions follow Moe & Di Stefano (2017) (multidim) sampling_method=multidim
+    ; Specify if you would like to sample initial conditions via ; the independent method (independent) or would like to sample ; initial conditions follow Moe & Di Stefano (2017) (multidim) sampling_method=multidim